federecio/zookeeper-testing/README.md

 		public void test2() {
 		   // ZK is running, just not the same ZK instance as test1() }

+__Note__: in this case ZooKeeper server will stop after each test has finished and it will start before the following test executes.

 Determine ZK connection string
 ------------------------------